Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 Fill in the blank spaces as shown below and click save.
 ![create](create.png)

 From the acronym CRUD, we have seen the function of the letter `C` which is CREATE.
 On clicking Save, we will be working on the function of the letter `R` which is READ.
-Here, you will open a page with all  record that you have created.
+Here, you will open a page with all records that you have created.
 You should have only one record since we only have a single record.
 It should look like the image below.

 ![read](read.png)

-Hmmm...We have created a record .🥳
+Hmmm...We have created a record.🥳

 Create another record since we will have to delete one as we move on to the letter `D`.